For most households the chances of being offered a property by us are extremely low, and you should think about other housing options.

 Go to our online council housing services to apply for council housing.

-JULY 2018 NOTICE: we are currently receiving a very high number of applications and may not be able to process them all within th expected 28 days – we are working hard to minimise delays, and apologise for any inconvenience caused.
+October 2018 notice: we are currently receiving a high number of applications and may not be able to process them all within the expected 28 days – we are working hard to minimise delays, and apologise for any inconvenience caused.

 You will need your National Insurance number and other details about you and everyone in your household.